milosz08/library-app-tai/README.md

 | tai-phpmyadmin | [9671](http://localhost:9671)                                | Database client           |
 | tai-mailhog    | [9672](http://localhost:9672), [9673](http://localhost:9673) | Mailhog client and server |

-> NOTE: If you have already MySQL db client, you can omit creating `tai-phpmyadmin` container.
-To
+> [!TIP]
-> omit, create only
+> If you have already MySQL db client, you can omit creating `tai-phpmyadmin` container.
+To omit,
-> MySQL db container via: `$ docker compose up -d tai-mysql-db tai-mailhog`.
+> create only MySQL db container via: `$ docker compose up -d tai-mysql-db tai-mailhog`.

 * Go to server directory (`$ cd tai-server`) and type (for UNIX):